 Top photo: Rare clouds cloak California’s Mojave Desert.
 Upper right: Sterling Hall after the August, 1970 bombing (Wikipedia).
 See more photos here.

 PS: I’ve been reading a fascinating book about the UW bombing and surrounding events.
-“Rads,” by Tom Bates, is out of print, but readily available used.
+“Rads,” by Tom Bates, is out of print, but available used.
 Highly recommended.

 ©2013 Gregory N.Brown